 We've assembled many resources for you to assist with your new Gmail powered css.edu email account, and this is just the tip of the iceberg.
 Most of the beta testers found the answer to their question within 5 minuets of simple web searching.
 Here are some starting points.

 By this point, someone within your department has taken part in the beta test phase and can be a resource for you.
-Also, the email@example.com and the friendly Google buddies in the IT department are availble to assist at any time.
+Also, the email@example.com.

 Send your official news items - the "need to know" kind - to either Faculty-Staff Bulletin at firstname.lastname@example.org.